 Anthony R Salandy

 Anthony is a mixed-race poet & writer who has ties to the USA, UK & Kuwait.
 Anthony is a keen traveler and polyglot who enjoys reading and sociological sparring!
-Anthony's work has been published 130 times in The Kuwait Times, The Showbear Family Circus, Sumou magazine, Twisted Vine Literary Journal, Perhappened Literary Magazine, The Mark Literary Review, Cabinet of Heed, FullyLit Magazine, Cabinet of Heed, Anser Journal, Dwelling Journal, The Daily Drunk, etc. In addition, Anthony has 1 published chapbook entitled 'The Great Northern Journey'.
+Anthony's work has been published 140 times in The Kuwait Times, The Showbear Family Circus, Sumou magazine, Twisted Vine Literary Journal, Perhappened Literary Magazine, The Mark Literary Review, Cabinet of Heed, Anser Journal, Dwelling Journal, The Daily Drunk, etc. In addition, Anthony has 1 published chapbook entitled 'The Great Northern Journey'.
+Anthony's has 1 forthcoming Chapbook 'Vultures' with Roaring Junior Press 2021.
 Anthony is currently pursuing a bachelor's degree in Sociology.

 Ranna is an American with Jordanian-Iranian background.
 She has grown up in Kuwait and her 'third culture' influences a lot of her writing and interests.
 Growing up a proud and vocal girl in the Middle East has shaped much of Ranna's narrative and her interests.
 She likes to indulge in matters of politics, philosophy, and anything new she comes across.
 Ranna aims to highlight both the struggle and the beauty in everyday life through her writing in the lens of a 'Third Culture' child.
 She is a rising freshman at St. John's College in Annapolis.